 - More information about testing procedures at airports

 - Information about current border procedures

 - Details on port-of-entry immigration procedures for international students

 - Information regarding additional screening measures taken at Vancouver International Airport (YVR)

-If you are allowed to enter Canada you may then proceed to your place of quarantine (or to your hotel, for air travellers subject to the mandatory three-day hotel stopover).
+If you are allowed to enter Canada you may then proceed to your place of quarantine or to your connecting flight if the port of entry is not your final Canadian destination.

 You will also be given instructions on taking another COVID-19 test toward the end of your 14-day quarantine period.
 Further information and instructions will be provided to you by Public Health officials upon arrival into Canada.